dominikblak/dominikblak/README.md

-- 👋 Hi, I’m @dominikblak
+- 👋 Hi, I’m Dominik Blak.
-- 👀 I’m interested in ...
+- 👀 I’m interested in IT, history, music.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript & React.
-- 💞️ I’m looking to collaborate on projects with React
+- 💞️ I’m looking to collaborate on projects with React.
-- 📫 How to reach me ...
+- 📫 How to reach me : :email: bldominikak@gmail.com :family: https://www.linkedin.com/in/dominik-blak-060416176/
+-

 <!---
 dominikblak/dominikblak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.